teymuri/scoript/adr/use-of-svg-libs.md

 What is the change that we're proposing and/or doing?
 -->
 # Decision
-Use all of them to apply transformations in svgelements and pass the d() to pathtools to get bboxes whenever needed.
+Use elements and pathtools to apply transformations in svgelements and pass the d() to pathtools to get bboxes whenever needed.

 <!---
 What becomes easier or more difficult to do because of this change?
 (Consequences)